RileySuomi/Web_Crawler/README.md

 ## Function explanations:
-+ validator library: used to fastly validate url such as email, websites, and
++ Validator Library: used to fastly validate url such as email, websites, and
 + Beautiful Soup library: Beautiful Soup is a Python package for parsing HTML and XML documents, including those with malformed markup.
 It creates a parse tree for documents that can be used to extract data from HTML, which is useful for web scraping.